mr-nart/Kingmaker/Player Characters/Celestine Orlovsky.md

 Tall, well-built, short hair.

 ## Motivations
 Intends to bring order and goodness to the [[Stolen Lands]].
 Wants to set up a shelter for the poor and needy.
+Love language is cooking.

+**Recipes known:**
+- Galt Ragout

 ## Affiliations
 - [[Lander Lebeda]] -- not on good terms??